wizards-of-lua/wizards-of-lua/docs/_posts/2017-10-07-alpha-1-6-0-is-released.md

 * Fixed [#65](https://github.com/wizards-of-lua/wizards-of-lua/issues/65) - Support auto completion for [/wol spell break](/wol-command)

 Please note that this version is not backwards compatible since the config file format has been changed from the standard Forge format to the Lua standard.

+There is a new tutorial that shows [how to import Lua files from the file system](/tutorials/importing_lua_files/).